fixm-ccb/FIXM-Core-4.2.0-testing/docs/general-guidance/date-time-specification.md

 |**2**|**`2202`**|**`24 FEB 22`**|
 |...|...|...|

-The indication that the dataset `AIRAC 2202` has been used for the computation of the route/trajectory will be expressed as:
+The indication that the aeronautical dataset for cycle `2202` has been used for the computation of the route/trajectory will be expressed as:

 ```xml
 <fx:routeInformation>